How To Cook Onions Correctly

 “Begin by cooking the onions …” is perhaps the most common phrases in savory recipes the world over.
 But what does this mean exactly, and what if you have to ‘sweat’ your onions instead, or cook them ‘until translucent’?
 Read on for our handy guide (with pictures!) on how to cook an onion.

-Onions are the backbone of most savory dishes but onions can produce a wide range of flavors depending on how you cook them.
-From the sharp pungency of raw to the sweet silkiness of caramelized, how you cook your onions will have a big influence on your recipe’s outcome.
+Onions are the backbone of most savory dishes but they can produce a wide range of flavors depending on how you cook the onions.
+From the sharp pungency of raw to the sweet silkiness of caramelized onions, how you cook your onions will have a big influence on your recipe’s outcome.

 I’m not going to give you the exact times for cooking onions here.
 Onions will cook at different rates depending on factors such as the size of your pan, what it’s made from, what kind of onions you are using, and how hot you’re cooking them.